 1. When I think of moms I want to be like, I think of you.

-- Your kids stand out for having great manners, and I know that is a reflection of you.
+- Your kids stand out for having great manners, and I know that reflects on you.

 - When I’m in a hard moment, I always think of: “What would ______ do?”

 For the Tired New Mom:

 4. I know the days are long, but I promise this is a phase you will look back on and feel like you don’t remember.
 It truly will fly by.

 - You do such a good job of being sleepy yet being so patient.
 I see how much you love them.